lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

   ``velocity`` parameter is the velocity dispersion :math:`\sigma_v`.
 If not set, there is no velocity broadening.

+A more specific invocation may look like this:

 .. code-block:: python

     kT = 6.0 (6.0, "keV")